Kristina01111000/Drws_site/README.md

 		- does peepso change the pages numbers when new updates are made?
 	- Need:
 		- sale page for redirect from weekly topic
+- .customclass is the class name to add a border around a group

 To Do: